UBC-MDS/dsci-532_group08/README.md

 ## App description

 The Mental Health in Tech Industry dashboard contains two tabs.
-Three graphs under the “General Overview” tab: a geographical map of the USA, a histogram for age distribution, and a bar chart for interference with work.
-There are also three plots under the “Company Support” tab: a boxplot for mental health consequences, a normalized bar chart for company support information, and a heatmap for discussion between coworkers and supervisors.
+The first "General Overview" tab is intended to give the user a broad glance at the prevalence of mental health conditions in the Tech sector.
+Users can analyze using the geographical map, age distribution histogram and a bar chart indicating if the condition interferes with their work.
+The second tab "Company Support" takes a deeper dive into tech worker perspectives' of their company environment and culture towards dealing with mental health conditions.
+There are three plots under this tab: a boxplot for mental health consequences, a normalized bar chart for company support information, and a heatmap for discussion between coworkers and supervisors.
 Filtering options include a slider for age range selection, drop-down menus for state and company size, and options for filtering gender, tech company and remote work.

 ## Dependencies